tendermint/startport/docs/cli/index.md

       --module string   Module to add into.
 Default is app's main module --no-message      Disable CRUD interaction messages scaffolding -p, --path string     path of the app
+      --signer string   Label for the message signer (default: creator)
 ```

 **SEE ALSO**